peytoncordero/DRI25/text-analysis.md

 # Text as Data

 When we think of "data," we often think of numbers, things that can be summarized, statisticized, and graphed.
 Rarely when I ask people "what is data?" do they respond "_Moby Dick_."
 And yet, more and more, text is data.
 Whether it is _Moby Dick_, or every romance novel written since 1750, or today's newspaper or twitter feed, we are able to transform written (and spoken) language into data that can be quantified and visualized.
-That has been done for a while, but now we can do it in a much larger scale, in a much faster way.

 ## Corpora